Bernard Lemaire: Biography

 Under Lemaire's presidency Cascades grew from a small paper mill in Kingsey Falls, Quebec, into a multi-national company with 90 plants and 11,000 employees in Canada, the United States and France.

 In 1987, he was made an Officer of the Order of Canada, the centrepiece of Canada's honours system which recognizes a lifetime of achievement and merit of a high degree, especially in service to Canada or to humanity at large.
 In 2002, he was awarded the Chevalier de l'Ordre national de la Légion d'honneur of France.

 Upon his retirement from Cascades, Lemaire began a cattle ranch that quickly grew to 1,000 head of highland cattle.
-He continues to market his natural, hormone-free cattle at the local grocery stores, IGA, Avril Health Supermarkets, butchers and restaurants.
+His natural, hormone-free cattle are still marketed at the local grocery stores, IGA, Avril Health Supermarkets, butchers and restaurants.

+Lemaire died on November 8, 2023, at the age of 87.